Munitionettes: The Women Who Stepped Up to Build Munitions During World War I

 It’s estimated that approximately one million women were working within the munitions industry by the middle of 1918.
 While many had previous factory experience, few had built munitions, and the majority took the opportunity to escape domestic work.

 The women working in munitions factories were known as “Munitionettes.”
-They were supervised by members of the Women’s Police Volunteers, a national voluntary organization.
-Conditions differed from factory to factory – some offered canteens and bathrooms, while others did not.
+They were supervised by members of the Women’s Police Volunteers (WPS), a national voluntary organization.
+Conditions differed from factory to factory – some offered canteens and bathrooms, while others didn’t.

-Munitionettes carried out a wide range of jobs, including operating machinery; filling, painting and stacking shells; filling bullets; weighing powder; assembling detonators; lacquering fuses and making shell cases.
-The work was repetitive, but they couldn’t lose focus, as their work was regularly checked to ensure it met quality standards.
+Munitionettes carried out a wide range of jobs, including operating machinery; filling, painting and stacking shells; filling bullets; weighing powder; assembling detonators; lacquering fuses; and making shell cases.
+It was repetitive work, but they could not lose focus, as their work was regularly checked to ensure it met quality standards.

 Instead of wearing skirts, Munitionettes wore a uniform pants suit.
 They were also given dog tags for identification, in case they fell casualty to an explosion while on the job.

-Working conditions at munitions factories varied.
-The majority had strict regulations in place to reduce workplace incidents, primarily around metal-based personal clothing and accessories.
-Workers were mandated to wear wooden clogs, as opposed to metal shoes, to reduce the risk of explosion-triggering sparks, and metal jewelry and matches were prohibited.
+Working conditions at munitions factories varied, but the majority had strict regulations in place to reduce workplace incidents, primarily around metal-based personal clothing and accessories.
+Workers wore wooden clogs, instead of metal shoes, to reduce the risk of explosion-triggering sparks, and metal jewelry and matches were prohibited.

 A primary hazard was TNT poisoning.
-Munitionettes worked with hazardous chemicals on a daily basis, without proper protection or ventilation, and TNT was the worst.
-Long-term exposure caused liver failure, anemia, digestive issues, and chest infections.
-The nitric acid also caused workers’ skin to turn yellow, leading to the nickname, the “Canary Girls.”
-The effects were temporary and could be passed on to newborns if a woman was pregnant.
+Munitionettes worked with hazardous chemicals daily, without any proper protection or ventilation, and TNT was the worst.
+Long-term exposure caused liver failure, anemia, digestive issues and chest infections.
+The nitric acid also caused workers’ skin to turn yellow, leading to the nickname, “Canary Girls.”
+These effects were temporary and could be passed on to newborns if a woman was pregnant.

 Explosions were another hazard they had to contend with.
-There were a number of explosions at factories across the U.K. during WWI, the worst of which was at the National Shell Filling Factory in Chilwell – 134 workers died, while another 250 were injured.
+There were several explosions at factories across the United Kingdom during the First World War, and the worst occurred at the National Shell Filling Factory, in Chilwell.
+A total of 134 workers died, while another 250 were injured.

-Despite attempts to lessen outrage regarding women’s wages, the issue continued to be a hot topic throughout the war.
-Women workers were paid less than half that of their male counterparts.
+Despite attempts to lessen outrage regarding wages, the issue continued to be a hot topic throughout the conflict.
+Female workers were paid less than half that of their male counterparts.
 There was also no standard rate, meaning many lived below the level of a living wage.
-There was even a rule stating women couldn’t leave for higher-paying jobs without permission from their previous employer, a practice that was ended in August 1917.
+There was even a rule that stated women couldn’t leave for higher-paying jobs without the explicit permission of their previous employer, a practice that ended in August 1917.

 Munitionettes football